 Close relationships mean even more than money or fame, and relationships are what keep people happy throughout their lives.

-These important ties to other people help protect us from life’s discontents.
+These important ties to other people help protect us from life’s discontent.
 They also protect us from mental and physical decline.

 What this tells us is that relationships are integrally important for both our happiness and well-being.